Saroopashree/Saroopashree/README.md

 ### Saroopa...

 💜 Loves cloud☁️ more than localhost🏡
-🛠 Is interested in builing **High performance serverless apps**
+🛠 Is interested in building **High performance serverless apps**
 ⚡️ Is highly motivated in developing tools that make dev's life easier
-💬 Engages in conversations about Automations(DRY rules!👑), Cloud, DevOps, Machine Learning and Math
+💬 Engages in conversations about Cloud, DevOps, Machine Learning, Automations and Math (Even Physics xD)
-📚 Is always eager to learn new things
+📚 Always loves to learn new stuff

 ---